 Begin with the hypothesized cause.
 As figure 1 shows, emissions of carbon dioxide have increased steadily since 1750, when the industrial revolution began, and the rise has been especially pronounced since 1950.

-A 2014 report by the Climate Change Panel of the American Association for the Advancement of Science described the scientific consensus this way: “The science linking human activities to climate change is analogous to the science linking smoking to lung and cardiovascular diseases.
+The most thorough survey of the evidence is in reports by the Intergovernmental Panel on Climate Change (IPCC), which conclude that “It is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century.”7 Among climate scientists, surveys consistently find more than 90% agreement that humans are causing climate change.8 A 2014 report by the Climate Change Panel of the American Association for the Advancement of Science described the scientific consensus this way: “The science linking human activities to climate change is analogous to the science linking smoking to lung and cardiovascular diseases.
 Physicians, cardiovascular scientists, public health experts, and others all agree smoking causes cancer.
 And this consensus among the health community has convinced most Americans that the health risks from smoking are real.
 A similar consensus now exists among climate scientists, a consensus that maintains climate change is happening, and human activity is the cause.”9

 WHAT SHOULD WE DO?

 There is considerable uncertainty about the speed and scale of climate change’s consequences for the planet and for humans and other animals.
 While some see this uncertainty as a reason to focus on other problems where we have more knowledge about the efficacy of action and/or where the payoff will be immediate,16 our typical approach to problems where the outcome is uncertain but potentially very bad is to use extreme precaution in order to prevent them.17 Think of World War II, disease outbreaks, terrorism, or the “reasonable doubt” principal we use in criminal trials.